Where beach days blend into unforgettable nights.

 Security

 Like many major urban beaches, petty theft can occur.
 Phone snatching and unattended bags are the most common issues.
 So, never leave valuables on the sand while swimming.
-In addition, avoid the beach after dark, as the area is unlit and significantly less secure at night.
+Also avoid the beach after dark, since the area is unlit and significantly less secure at night.

 Top 6 Beachfront Resorts (Luxury & Romantic)

-Ipanema’s oceanfront pairs bold design with warm, attentive service.
-Many properties also provide quiet hideaways ideal for couples who value privacy.
+The oceanfront pairs bold design with warm, attentive service.
+Many options also provide quiet hideaways ideal for couples who value privacy.
 From iconic glamour to calm elegance, these beachfront stays capture the spirit of this famous shoreline.

 Hotel Fasano Rio de Janeiro ★★★★★ | 9.2/10 Rating